Stripes (film): Casting

 Ramis had already co-written National Lampoon's Animal House, Meatballs, and Caddyshack, but was relatively unknown as a film actor.
-His best-known acting work prior to Stripes was as a cast member for the late-night TV sketch comedy Second City Television, which he had quit a few years earlier.
+His best-known acting work prior to Stripes was as a cast member for the late-night television sketch comedy Second City Television, which he had quit a few years earlier.
 Columbia Pictures did not like Ramis's audition but Reitman told the studio that he was hiring the comedian anyway.
 P. J. Soles reported that Dennis Quaid had read for the role of Russell and that Ramis was reluctant to appear in the film, but that Murray told Ramis he did not wish to work with anyone else and would leave the film unless he played the other principal.

 Casting director Karen Rea saw Conrad Dunn on the stage and asked him to read for the role of Francis "Psycho" Soyer in New York.
 Judge Reinhold played Elmo, who was given the best jokes from the Cheech and Chong draft of the screenplay.
 Sean Young was cast based on her looks, and Reitman felt that her "sweetness" would go well with Ramis.
 According to Reitman, Kim Basinger agreed to play Stella but her agent demanded way too much money.
+Three-hundred actresses were also considered for the role.
 P. J. Soles tested with Murray and they got along well together.
 John Diehl had never auditioned before and won his first paying job as an actor.
 Goldberg knew John Candy from Toronto and told Reitman that he should be in the film; he was not required to audition.

 Reitman was a fan of the Westerns that Warren Oates had been in and wanted someone who was strong and whom everyone respected to control the film's misfit platoon.
 Reinhold said that during filming Oates would tell stories about working on films like The Wild Bunch and they would be enthralled.
 Reitman wanted "a little bit of weight in the center", and added the argument between Hulka and Winger.
 It was not played for laughs and allowed Murray to do a serious scene, something he had not done before.
 During filming one of the obstacle courses scenes, Reitman told the actors to grab Oates and drag him into the mud without telling the veteran actor about it to see what would happen and get a genuine reaction.
 Oates' front tooth got chipped in the process and he yelled at Reitman for what he did.